Porac: History

-Porac was founded on October 31, 1594, upon acceptance by Fray Mateo Peralta in the Friar's Intermediate Chapter (recorded by Fray Gaspar de San Agustin, by saying Porac has its First Minister and Friar, Fray Mateo de Mendoza.
+Porac was founded on October 31, 1594, upon the acceptance of Fray Mateo Peralta in the Friar's Intermediate Chapter (recorded by Fray Gaspar de San Agustin, by saying Porac has its First Minister and Friar, Fray Mateo de Mendoza.

-The General Headquarters and Military Camp Base of the Philippine Commonwealth Army and Philippine Constabulary was stationed in Porac from 1942 to 1946 and the local military operates against the Imperial Japanese military and local collaborators from 1942 to 1945.
-The Mexican Expeditionary Air Force were given a base around Porac to help liberate the country from the Japanese Empire in World War II.
-(Marker: October 31, 2008, 412th Anniversary of Porac).
+The General Headquarters and Military Camp Base of the Philippine Commonwealth Army and Philippine Constabulary was stationed in Porac from 1942 to 1946.
+It was the installation from which the local military operated against the Imperial Japanese military and local collaborators from 1942 to 1945.
+The Mexican Expeditionary Air Force was given a base around Porac to help liberate the country from the Empire of Japan in World War II.